Types of genetic testing

 Genetic counsellors can discuss all of the issues around predictive testing with you, and there is also information on the Genetic Alliance website: www.geneticalliance.org.uk/information/service-and-testing/predictive-testing.

 Research testing is different to all the clinical tests mentioned above.
 It provides scientists with genetic samples so that they can find unknown disease-associated genes, learn how the protein products of genes work, develop tests for future clinical use, and help to advance our understanding of genetic conditions.
-You may be offered a research participation opportunity at some point by your ophthalmologist or genetic counsellor.
+If you undergo the NHS whole genome sequencing diagnostic test, you will be given the option to consent for your sample to be used by researchers.
 Some specialist centres also hold a database of interested patients as a means to keep in touch.
 Ask your ophthalmologist about these options.

 The results of tests done as part of a research study are not always given to people who take part or their healthcare providers, and may not be as reliable as clinical test results.
 It is important for people to know whether their test is clinical or for research.
 In both clinical and research testing patients will be told about what happens in the test, the risks and benefits, and what might happen afterwards, before agreeing to the test.
 There should be no obligation to take part in research but it may provide an opportunity for you and your family if there are no further clinical tests available.
 You will never be asked for payment to take part in a bona fide research study.